oceanprotocol/provider/API.md

 ```
     documentId: String object containing document id (e.g. a DID)
     serviceId: String, representing the list of `file` objects that describe each file in the dataset
-    serviceType: String such as "access" or "compute"
     fileIndex: integer, the index of the file from the files list in the dataset
     signature: String object containg user signature (signed message)
     consumerAddress: String object containing publisher's ethereum address
     transactionId: Hex string -- the id of on-chain transaction for approval of DataTokens transfer
         given to the provider's account
 ```